stephen-canavan/irish-heritage/README.md

 # irish-heritage
-An API for heritage sites on Island of Ireland
+An API for heritage sites on the island of Ireland